temperancehong/prompt-formatter/README.md

 ```

 The interface has mainly two parts:
+1. `Template`: where you choose your template for building the examples.
+You can then click `✅ Apply template settings` to apply and continue to the next Tab.
 1. `Single example`: where you enter your text, build your prompt in a click, and then preview the formatted prompt.
 Also within a click, you can add this single prompt to your few-shot prompt list.
-2. `Prompt Set Builder`: you can see the few-shot examples you added to the list, you can export the whole list to a json file.
+2. `Prompt Set Builder`: you can see the few-shot examples you added to the list, you can export the whole list to a `JSON` file.
+You can also export to `JSONL` files, where each line is one example, where each lines has the system prompts.

 ## Versions
 - 28 August 2025: initial version
-- To be updated
+- 29 August 2025: With the display prompt example, you can select which fields to fill in the example